Talos10/SOEN390-team-9/README.md

 - Huy Phong	Le
 - Tommy	Josépovic

+## Cloning the project:
+When cloning the project, run the following command: `git clone https://github.com/Talos10/SOEN390-team-9.git --recursive`\
+The `--recursive` argument is important since it will allow the `env` folder to also be cloned.

 ## How to run the project in docker:

 The project consists of three docker containers: frontend, backend, database.